-3.8.6.5 Where relevant requirements shall be found in other parts of the Rules, the castings shall be subjected to additional tests, such as pressure tests.

-Where upon completion of all tests, owing to machining of the castings or as a result of any structural tests a defect is found, which interferes with the use of casting for its designated purpose, the batch shall be rejected irrespective of the availability of the relevant documents.
+- 3.8.6.5 Where relevant requirements shall be found in other parts of the Rules, the castings shall be subjected to additional tests, such as pressure tests. - 3.8.6.6 Where upon completion of all tests, owing to machining of the castings or as a result of any structural tests a defect is found, which interferes with the use of casting for its designated purpose, the batch shall be rejected irrespective of the availability of the relevant certificates.